How to have a garden in London

 The easiest greenery for every kind of garden

 There's no point in blithely picking out all the plants that look pretty, only to find them withered and dead a few weeks later.
-Most of being green-fingered is understanding the constraints of your garden and the time you have for weeding and watering.
+Most of being green-fingered is understanding the constraints of your garden and the time you have available for weeding and watering.
 We've done the research for you, quizzing the experts at Patch on the perfect plants for every kind of garden.
 Instead of wasting weekends trawling around garden centres, then spilling soil everywhere as you lug your purchases home, you can order plants online and have them delivered right to the door.
 Delivery on orders over £50 is free to London postcodes, Beckenham, Ilford, Kew, Kingston, Richmond and Surbiton.

 Plants that will thrive with shade and neglect